Spatiotemporal heterogeneity of local free volumes in highly supercooled liquid: Introduction

-The reason for the drastic slow down in dynamics when liquids are cooled toward the glass transition temperature has been a long-standing problem.
-In the last two decades, numerous efforts have been made to study this problem via molecular dynamics (MD) simulations\cite{BinderKob}.
-The recently proposed concept of ``dynamic heterogeneity'' (DH) \cite{97YO_JPSJ,98YO_PRE,97Kob,98Donati,06BBMR,12SKO} has shown the existence of contrast between mobile and immobile regions of supercooled liquids on a large scale, as if there were critical fluctuations hidden behind.
-In recent literature, considerable attention has been focused on relation of DH to the structural heterogeneity of medium length-scale crystalline order\cite{07Kawasaki,10TanakaNMat}, icosahedral order\cite{02Dzugutov}, local potential energy\cite{06Poole}, and so on.
-In the context of experiments especially on metallic, polymer, and colloidal glasses, density flucstuations have been observed over short to long lengths\cite{91Fischer,91vanMegen,94Kanaya}.
-One of the primary theoretical challenges had been the construction of statistical descriptions of solids and glasses including the effects of vacancies or local-free volume\cite{59Turnbull,76Cohen,79Argon,04OnukiPRAMANA}.
-In MD simulations of binary mixtures usually employed in studies of supercooled liquids, density fluctuations are too weak to be captured clearly\cite{98YO_PRE,06WCH,10TanakaNMat}, and the correlation of such fluctuations to DH has only partially been observed\cite{06Ladadwa}.
-In two-dimensional (2D) crystals under melting, where the density fluctuation is more pronounced than in glass, the diffusion of defect clusters with relatively smaller local densities is ascribed as the cause of DH\cite{09ShibaEPL}.
-In this Letter, we clarify the relationship between the local density and DH by capturing and tracing weakly existing density fluctuations in a constructive manner.
+The reason for the drastic slowdown in dynamics when liquids are cooled toward the glass transition temperature has been a long-standing problem.
+In the last two decades, numerous efforts have been made to study this problem via molecular dynamics (MD) simulations.\cite{BinderKob} The recently proposed concept of ``dynamic heterogeneity'' \cite{97YO_JPSJ,98YO_PRE,95Muranaka,97Kob,98Donati, 06BBMR,12SKO,13KawasakiJCP,2013Kim} has indicated that there could be a contrast between the mobile and immobile regions of supercooled liquids on a large scale, as if there were critical fluctuations hidden behind the disordered configuration.
+Over the past several decades, suggestions have been made regarding the static origin of the cooperative rearranging region.\cite{AG,RFOT} In recent literature, considerable attention has been focused on the relation of dynamical heterogeneity to the structural heterogeneity of medium length-scale crystalline order,\cite{07Kawasaki,10TanakaNMat} icosahedral order, \cite{02Dzugutov,2012Leocmach} local potential energy, \cite{06Poole} and so on.
+There are also continuing discussions about whether or not growing length scales of structures occur in the vitrified states.\cite{13TorquatoJCP,12Coslovich}

+Density fluctuation is one of the candidate origins for such a static entity.
+In the context of certain experiments, particularly on metallic, polymer, and colloidal glasses, density fluctuations have been observed over small-to-large length scales.\cite{91Fischer,91vanMegen,93Fischer,94Kanaya,00Fischer} One of the primary theoretical challenges thus far has been the construction of statistical descriptions of solids and glasses including the effects of vacancies or local free volume. \cite{59Turnbull,76Cohen,79Argon, 98Ediger,98Falk,02Lemaitre,04OnukiPRAMANA} In MD simulations of binary mixtures usually employed in stuies of supercooled liquids, density fluctuations are too weak to be captured clearly, \cite{98YO_PRE,06WCH,10TanakaNMat} and the correlation of such fluctuations to dynamical heterogeneity has only partially been observed.\cite{06Ladadwa} In crystals subject tohomogeneous melting, wherein the density fluctuation is more pronounced than in glass, diffusion of interstitial defects with relatively smaller local densities is ascribed as the cause of cooperative motion in two\cite{09ShibaEPL} and three\cite{05Granato,13DouglasJCP} dimensions.
+By considering how similar the dynamical properties are in ordered and disordered systems, the role of density fluctuation in dynamical heterogeneity can be revealed much more clearly.